Linuxfabrik/monitoring-plugins/CONTRIBUTING.md

 * [users](https://github.com/Linuxfabrik/monitoring-plugins/tree/main/check-plugins/users)

-Unit tests use Docker/Podman to test against a range of versions or a reange of operating systems / OS's:
+Unit tests use Docker/Podman to test against a range of versions or a range of operating systems:

 * [cpu-usage](https://github.com/Linuxfabrik/monitoring-plugins/tree/main/check-plugins/cpu-usage)
 * [keycloak-version](https://github.com/Linuxfabrik/monitoring-plugins/tree/main/check-plugins/keycloak-version) (checking the filesystem in the container as well as the API)